Independent Impact Research

 – The CRIME-PICS ll analysis indicated that after engaging in DofE activities young people in this study demonstrated a more positive attitude in relation to:* offending in general

 * higher levels of victim empathy

 * perceived fewer life problems in future.

-- The findings also suggest that their DofE fostered realisation of an alternative and attainable way of life other than crime, among young people in the secure estate.
+– The findings also suggest that their DofE fostered realization of an alternative and attainable way of life other than crime, among young people in the secure estate.

 United Learning Trust research

 It’s hardly surprising then that Award holders are highly valued by both employers and educational establishments, as was proven in further independent research by the United Learning Trust.

 But it’s not just the individual that benefits.
 The value of DofE participants’ voluntary work is worth over £19.3million to local communities across the UK each year.
 What’s more, 61% of Gold Award holders continue with volunteering work after they have completed their programmes.